Flughafentransit, © colorbox

 *specific exemptions apply

 Citizens of the above mentioned countries do not need an airport transit visa if they hold/are:

-- a visa or residence permit of a Schengen member state
+- a visa or residence permit of an EU or Schengen member state

-- a residence permit of the United Kingdom, Ireland, Andorra, Monaco, San Marino, Canada, Japan or United States of America
+- a residence permit of Andorra, San Marino, Canada, Japan or United States of America

 - a visa of a country of the European Economic Council (all EU member states and Iceland, Liechtenstein, Norway, Switzerland) as well as Canada, Japan or United States of America

-- family members of a privileged EU citizen (Spouses, children, grandchildren under 21 years, parents and grandparents only if generally sponsored by the privileged EU citizen)
+- family members of a privileged EU citizen (Spouses, children and grandchildren under 21 years, parents and grandparents only if generally sponsored by the privileged EU citizen)

 Confirmed airline ticket